matthewjmiller/mattmiller/CV.md

 ### Book Reviews

+Review of Mari Lee Mifsud, *Rhetoric and the Gift.* Forthcoming in *Present Tense.*

 “A Kind of Giant and Intricate Poetry.”
 Review of David Lyle Jeffrey and Gregory Maillet, *Christianity and Literature: Philosophical Foundations and Critical Practice.* In *Intégrité* 16.1 (2017).

 Review of Roger Grainger, *Suspending Disbelief: Theatre as Context for Sharing.* In *Ecumenica Journal of Theatre and Performance* 6.1 (2013).